asayer-io/asayer-codeception/README.md

                 port: 443
                 browser: chrome
                 capabilities:
-                  apikey: '282c53b4f3e5c9a95f0b5163c75b9271'
+                  apikey: 'ASAYER API KEY'
                   name : 'Testing Asayer with Codeception'
                   platform: 'any'
                   ....
     ```
 * Have the required [dependencies](#dependencies) installed
-* If you want to add auto-reporting support to your tests, you can add the [`AsayerAcceptance`](https://github.com/asayer-io/asayer-codeception/blob/master/tests/_support/Helper/AsayerAcceptance.php) helper class to your project under `tests\_support\Helper`, and load it after the `WebDriver` in the [`acceptance.suite.yml`](https://github.com/asayer-io/asayer-codeception/blob/master/tests/acceptance.suite.yml) file
+* If you want to add auto-reporting support to your tests, you can add the [`AsayerReporting`](https://github.com/asayer-io/asayer-codeception/blob/master/tests/_support/Helper/AsayerReporting.php) helper class to your project under `tests\_support\Helper`, and load it after the `WebDriver` module in the [`acceptance.suite.yml`](https://github.com/asayer-io/asayer-codeception/blob/master/tests/acceptance.suite.yml) file
     ```
     ...
     modules:
         enabled:
             - WebDriver
-            - \Helper\AsayerAcceptance
+            - \Helper\AsayerReporting
     ...
     ```